Lispl-Wicht/c-logo-s/conceptual-work/README.md

 towards an *Educational Programming Environment* and related topics.

-As I live in Germany, I also write content here in German, aimed at my fellow countrymen.
+As I live in Germany, I also write content here in German, aimed at my fellow "countrypeople".
 However, I mostly write in English - as best as I can - as I want to reach interested people everywhere, especially teachers.
 This will be used in schools and further developed through the experiences gained in practical use.
 Thus, the project also aims